 Previous recipients of the Legacy of a Dream Award include Rosa Parks, Colin and Alma Powell, Mary Brown of Life Pieces to Masterpieces, and George Jones of Bread for the City.

-Steve’s acceptance of the award will mark the start of a one year partnership with Georgetown University, allowing Little Lights to leverage the expertise and resources of the university to enhance and strengthen our efforts within DC’s most vulnerable communities.
+Steve’s acceptance of the award will mark the start of a one year partnership with Georgetown University, allowing Little Lights to leverage the expertise and resources of the university to enhance and strengthen its efforts within DC’s most vulnerable communities.

 We are thrilled to see Steve’s commitment and humble leadership recognized with such an extraordinary honor!